CCBR/LOGAN/README.md

 `--ffpe` - Adds additional filtering for FFPE by detecting strand orientation bias using SOBDetector.

+`--intervals` - Limits calling to intervals provided in target bed file (target bed should have three columns of chr, start, and end)

-`--exome` - Limits calling to intervals provided in target bed to reduce time and to account for exome sequencing specific parameters.
+`--exome` - When using exome data, this flag limits calling to intervals provided in target bed to reduce time and to account for exome sequencing specific parameters.

 `--indelrealign` - Enables indel realignment using the GATK pipeline when running alignment steps.
 May be helpful for certain callers (VarScan, VarDict) that do not have local haplotype reassembly.